Kansas City National Portfolio Day, hosted by KCAI

 School of the Art Institute of Chicago

-University of Kansas Department of Design & Visual Art
+University of Kansas Departments of Design & Visual Art

 Washington University in St. Louis

 National Portfolio Days are free educational events for young artists held at host colleges throughout the United States and Canada.
 This is an opportunity to have college representatives review your artwork, offer critiques, and share information about their schools.
 These events are not an exam or a competition—representatives are interested in your progress and in providing helpful information about this next important step in your development as an artist.
 We suggest you meet with as many representatives as possible.

 Any high school student considering studying art or design at a college level should participate in National Portfolio Day.
 At Portfolio Day, you’ll get a small taste of what it could be like to attend a professional art program.
 You’ll see a variety of artwork created at different levels by young artists with varying skills and experiences.
 You may hear many different opinions about your work.
 Do not hesitate to explain to the college representatives how you develop your ideas and where you want to go with them.